 The Homeless Watch survey undertaken between 2009 and 2015 consistently highlighted domestic abuse as the most common need among around 25% of homeless women.
-Following Government consultation during the summer of 2019, it announced plans49 to place a statutory duty on tier 1 local authorities to commission services to ensure that all victims of domestic abuse and their children, including those with protected characteristics, can access support in safe accommodation.
+Following Government consultation during the summer of 2019, it announced plans to place a statutory duty on tier 1 local authorities to commission services to ensure that all victims of domestic abuse and their children, including those with protected characteristics, can access support in safe accommodation.

-Legislating via the Domestic Abuse Bill, this will also require the establishment of domestic abuse Local Partnership Boards with responsibility for assessing the need for support within safe accommodation, develop and publish local strategies, decide which support services are required and commission these accordingly.
+Legislation via the Domestic Abuse Bill will also require the establishment of domestic abuse Local Partnership Boards with responsibility for assessing the need for support within safe accommodation, develop and publish local strategies, decide which support services are required and commission these accordingly.
 Final decisions on funding to support the new requirements will be made as part of the Spending Review in 2020 ahead of the new duty coming into force.

 Methodologies to determine the recommended number of refuge spaces required per local authority area have been developed by the 1976 Parliament Select Committee and subsequently updated by the EU in 1997.
 These propose that one refuge unit should be available for every 10,000 - 7,500 members of the adult population.
-Applying this methodology to Nottinghamshire's resident adult population50, it can be estimated that current combined temporary and permanent provision accounts for around 81% of the minimum required across Nottinghamshire.
+Applying this methodology to Nottinghamshire's resident adult population, it can be estimated that current combined temporary and permanent provision accounts for around 81% of the

+&lt;sup>51 Commons debate on the Domestic Abuse Bill (First Sitting), 29 October 2019 minimum required across Nottinghamshire.
 The most notable capacity constraints are in the city (63%), where financial pressures remain particularly acute.